-The Visual Resources Center is a University-wide resource housed and administered by the Department of History of Art & Architecture.
-The Center’s Cumulus database consists of over 60,000 digital images available for academic use.
-In addition, the Center houses over 500,000 35mm slides of art historical images.
-Images are those used for teaching in the Department and are largely correlated to the curriculum.
-In addition, there is a large core collection of architecture, sculpture, painting, Greek and Roman art and architecture, Asian, and African art, as well as contemporary art.
+The HAA Visual Resources is a University-wide resource housed in and administered by the History of Art & Architecture Department.
+The VR maintains the Cumulus database, consisting of over 70,000 digital images available for academic use, covering a wide range of subject matter and core collections in architecture, sculpture, painting, Greek and Roman art and architecture, Asian art, African art, and art of the Americas, as well as contemporary art for use in teaching and research.

-There are a number of art-related videos and DVDs available which are placed on reserve for viewing in the Center.
-Access to the Visual Resources Center is limited to the Boston University community.
+There are a number of art-related videos and DVDs available which are placed on reserve for view and use within class.

-A scanning setup is available to make digital images from slides or books for academic presentations.
-There are slide scanners and flatbed scanners.
-Please bring your own CD or USB flash drive.
+A digital scanning setup is available to make digital images from slides or books for academic presentations.

 Reproduction and Duplication